In the End, there are only Jews or Nazis

 Doing this it will seem as if we are taking it for granted that Paul had written all fourteen of the epistles which are commonly attributed to him.
 But the truth of that assertion should become even more evident as we proceed here, giving our reasons detailing both when and from where each of the epistles were written, and, in certain cases, also as to why they were written.
 Furthermore, while for different reasons the Christogenea New Testament generally presents Paul’s epistles in the traditional order found in other Bibles, we made exceptions, especially with Hebrews and placed it before the four personal epistles which were addressed to Timothy, Titus and Philemon.
 That we did in order to make a statement confirming our belief that Paul was indeed the author of the epistle to the Hebrews.
 But here we shall begin with the earliest epistle which Paul had written, and proceed in the chronological order in which we believe he had written them all.

-Dr. Michael Hill of the League of the South, The Charlottesville Fallout
+The Charlottesville Fallout, with Dr. Michael Hill of the League of the South

 The Charlottesville Fallout with Dr. Michael Hill